Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 South Alabama Stats and Trends

-- The Jaguars have yet to cover the spread this season when underdogs by 14.5 points or more.
+- This year, the Jaguars are winless ATS when entering a game as an underdog of 14.5 points or more.

-- South Alabama's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- South Alabama has eclipsed the over/under in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- South Alabama is 3-5 against the spread and 5-3 overall in games when it records more than 19.9 points.
+- When South Alabama scores more than 19.9 points, it is 3-5 against the spread and 5-3 overall.

-- When South Alabama amasses over 323.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- When South Alabama picks up over 323.8 yards, the team is 3-5 against the spread and 4-4 overall.

 - The Jaguars have turned the ball over eight more times (17 total) than the Chanticleers have forced a turnover (9) this season.